HTTPArchive/almanac.httparchive.org/src/content/en/2019/seo.md

 Interestingly, one of the most popular data types that triggers a search engine feature is `SearchAction`, which powers the [sitelinks searchbox](https://developers.google.com/search/docs/data-types/sitelinks-searchbox).

-The top 5 markup types all lead to more visibility in Google's search results, which might be the fuel for more widespread adoption of these types of structured data.
+The top five markup types all lead to more visibility in Google's search results, which might be the fuel for more widespread adoption of these types of structured data.

 Seeing as we only looked at home pages within this analysis, the results might look very different if we were to consider interior pages, too.

 Review stars are only found on 1.09% of the web's home pages (via [AggregateRating](https://schema.org/AggregateRating)).
 Also, the newly introduced [QAPage](https://schema.org/QAPage) appeared only in 48 instances, and the [FAQPage](https://schema.org/FAQPage) at a slightly higher frequency of 218 times.
 These last two counts are expected to increase in the future as we run more crawls and dive deeper into Web Almanac analysis.

 ### Internationalization